UoW-ATM/climate-function-helpers/README.md

 ```

-`traj_file_path` can be the output of the previous step, and needs in any case to have the format indicated there.
+`trajectories.csv` can be the output of the previous step, and needs in any case to have the format indicated there.
 `climate_file_path` is the output of the first step